Fit as a Mama Bear

 • Preheat the oven to 325 degrees.

-• Remove the ball from the fridge and saran wrap.
+• Remove the ball from the fridge and plastic wrap.
 Lay the dough between two sheets of parchment paper and roll until roughly ¼ inch thick.
 Using cookie cutters, cut the dough into shapes and use a silicone spatula to lay the cookies onto baking sheets with parchment paper.

 • The shapes are delicate so move slowly!